Transit-time oscillations in nanoscale vacuum diode with a pure resistive load

 We emphasize that our oscillations are produced solely by electrons, in a pure vacuum environment, in contrast with the case of gas discharge \cite{Levko_2020,Chen_2024}.
 Also, space-charge effects are not essential, as in the nanovircator model \cite{Frolov_2015,Kurkin_2016}, where bifurcation of the nonlinear dynamics into regular and chaotic regimes occurs \cite{Frolov_2017}.
-Therefore our system is much simpler, with only a weak effect of the space-charge, as shown in the supplementary Figure S4 for the tip geometry, and even weaker in a planar configuration.
+Therefore our system is much simpler, with only a weak effect of the space charge, as shown in Supplementarl Material, Figure S4 for the tip geometry, and even weaker in a planar configuration.
 Inductive effects may play a role, especially at the high frequency involved.
 However, a detailed analysis of the role of the different circuit parameters is beyond the scope of this present paper.

-Additionally, our predicted frequency domain is also different from previous works, between 1-10 THz, and tunable via parameters such as the external resistor and gap spacing, whereas in space-charge based oscillations it typically ranges between 0.1-1 THz.
+Additionally, our predicted frequency domain is also different from previous works, between 1-10 THz, and tunable via parameters such as the external resistor and gap spacing, whereas in space-charge-based oscillations it typically ranges between 0.1-1 THz.

 The mechanism described in this paper, being reliant on field emission with moderate applied voltage, suggests that it might be amenable to construction of a relatively compact THz source of simple design and good temporal control that could be of use in generating THz radiation for the many potential applications of that frequency range.\\